titom73/anta-malaga/slides.md

 # Stage #3

 Traffic is still not passing correctly.
 Check that all connected routes are correctly installed in routing table.
-You should have at least 3 static routes installed in VRF `Tenant_A_OP_Zone`
+You should have at least 3 connected routes installed in VRF `Tenant_A_OP_Zone`

 Develop a test based on `AntaTemplate` to validate number of connected routes in VRFs:

 - Test __must__ use [`anta.models.AntaTemplate`](https://www.anta.ninja/v0.10.0/api/models/#template-definition)
 - VRF name is an template input for your test.
+- Run ANTA to check routes status and fix configuration in EOS.

 ![bg left:40%](imgs/anta-chrono-02.jpeg)